alexandra-chavez/alexandra-chavez.github.io/_pages/research.md

 Amines are well known as neurotransmitters and neuromodulators in animals, but they also occur in plants.
 In plants, they may influence growth and stress responses.
 However, their role in plant–herbivore interactions remains poorly characterized.
       </p>
     <p>
 Phenylpropanoids, including flavonoids, are another major group of plant specialized metabolites.
 Flavonoids are often recognized for their antioxidant activity, but whether they are sufficient on their own to protect plants from oxidative stress remains unclear.
-Plant stress resistance usually depends on several interacting metabolic pathways, rather than on one class of compounds alone.
       </p>
     <p>
 To study these questions, I use genetically engineered <em>Spirodela polyrhiza</em> lines that either over-accumulate or suppress specific amines.
 I expose these lines to abiotic stress and to two types of herbivory: sap-feeding by <em>Rhopalosiphum nymphaeae</em> and chewing herbivory by <em>Lymnaea stagnalis</em>.
 This approach shows how changes in amine and flavonoid concentrations affect plant stress responses and plant–herbivore interactions.